Introduction

 Best fit for: Businesses already using RingCentral for their phone system who want basic AI receptionist features without paying for a separate platform.

 Real-world use case: A 5-person marketing agency already pays $150/month for RingCentral ($30/user × 5).
 They turn on RingCentral's AI receptionist feature at no extra cost to handle after-hours calls and basic routing.
-It's not as sophisticated as NextPhone or Dialzara, but it's included in what they're already paying.
+It's not as sophisticated as NextPhone, but it's included in what they're already paying.

-By 2025, research shows 85% of customer interactions will be managed without human agents.
+85% of customer service leaders will explore or pilot conversational generative AI in 2025.
 The businesses adopting AI now are capturing the leads their competitors are missing.

 AI Receptionist Pricing and ROI